 - 1 cup grated fresh parmigiano-reggiano cheese

 - 1 cup panko crumbs

 - salt and fresh ground black pepper, to taste

 - Soy Sauce

-- Season with salt and pepper; mix until thoroughly combined.
+- In a large bowl, combine the zucchini, cooked quinoa, egg, garlic, oregano, fresh cheese, and panko crumbs.
+Season with salt and pepper; mix until thoroughly combined.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.